 I know I haven’t written in a while, but I have a perfectly valid explanation.
 You see, it’s been a crazy, stressful couple of days for me.
 My parents took a week’s worth of holiday recently, leaving me to man our company by my lonesome.
 The amount of work is endless, and every time I so much as blink it’s like the pile of work I am yet to do has given birth to octuplets.
 Every task I cross out on my to-do list gets replaced with another two, or five.
 When I go home at night, I am so tired all I want to do is lie down with a good book and sleep.
 (Or fall asleep with the book on my chest, which believe me doesn’t happen often!)

 I’m not exactly new to fatigue or stress or pressure; my university degree in Advertising made sure of that.
 But back then, all the work I’ve been doing was for myself, and all the consequences of my actions mostly fell on my shoulders alone.
 Here, in every decision I make, I have to consider the effect it will have on a number of stakeholders.
 I can’t make any stupid mistakes, because this isn’t just about me anymore.
 It’s actually kind of scary to think of.
-I’m just thankful my parents are home so I can have more time to come to terms with this fact.

 As if all that wasn’t bad enough, the weather has unleashed a blistering heat wave upon us!
 Even from an air-conditioned office, I can feel the sun’s rays trying to crash through the glass walls and windows.
 Ironically, I’m quite used to the heat since I live in a tropical country, but I can’t recall the last time we had consecutive days of almost 100 degree Farenheit temperatures.
 When I’m outside I feel like I’m walking in a roomful of invisible people, each emanating body heat, each breathing out hot air for you to breathe in.
 It’s come to the point that sweat trickles down your neck even when you’re immobile, and even when I’m inside the walls of my office, really.
 This heat magnifies my tiredness.